-Name of Beneficial Owner Shares of Common Stock Beneficially Owned Percentage of Common Stock Beneficially Owned Prior to this Offering Shares of Common Stock Beneficially Owned After this Offering Percentage of Common Stock Beneficially Owned After this Offering Paul M. Galvin, Chairman and Chief Executive Officer 880,750(2) 4.8% 880,750(2) 3.0% Patricia Kaelin, Chief Financial Officer 60,000 60,000 William Rogers, Former Chief Operating Officer 181,767 1.0% 181,767 Jill Anderson, Director Shafron Hawkins, Director 37,500 37,500 Thomas Meharey, Director Christopher Melton, Director 88,682(3) 88,682(3) David Villarreal, Director 150,000 150,000 All current executive officers and directors as a group (7 persons) 1,217,765 6.7% 1,217,765 4.1% 5% Stockholders other than executive officers and directors John William Shaw 3,970,100(4) 21.8% 3,970,100(4) 13.3%
+Name of Beneficial Owner Shares of Common Stock Beneficially Owned Percentage of Common Stock Beneficially Owned Prior to this Offering Shares of Common Stock Beneficially Owned After this Offering Percentage of Common Stock Beneficially Owned After this Offering Paul M. Galvin, Chairman and Chief Executive Officer 880,750(2) 4.8% 880,750(2) 4.1% Patricia Kaelin, Chief Financial Officer 60,000 60,000 William Rogers, Former Chief Operating Officer 181,767 1.0% 181,767 Jill Anderson, Director Shafron Hawkins, Director 37,500 37,500 Thomas Meharey, Director Christopher Melton, Director 88,682(3) 88,682(3) David Villarreal, Director 150,000 150,000 All current executive officers and directors as a group (7 persons) 1,217,765 6.7% 1,217,765 5.7%

+John William Shaw 3,970,100(4) 21.8% 3,970,100(4) 18.6%

-- Less than 1% ownership interest. - (1) The securities "beneficially owned" by a person are determined in accordance with the definition of "beneficial ownership" set forth in the regulations of the SEC and, accordingly, may include securities owned by or for, among others, the spouse, children or certain other relatives of such person as well as other securities as to which the person has or shares voting or investment power.
+- \ Less than 1% ownership interest. - (1) The securities "beneficially owned" by a person are determined in accordance with the definition of "beneficial ownership" set forth in the regulations of the SEC and, accordingly, may include securities owned by or for, among others, the spouse, children or certain other relatives of such person as well as other securities as to which the person has or shares voting or investment power.
 The same shares may be beneficially owned by more than one person.
-Shares of Common Stock currently issuable or issuable within 60 days of January 23, 2024 upon the exercise of options or vesting of restricted stock units are deemed to be outstanding in computing the beneficial ownership and percentage of beneficial ownership of the person holding such securities, but they are not deemed to be outstanding in computing the percentage of beneficial ownership of any other person.
-Beneficial ownership does not include stock options and restricted stock units which have not vested as of, and will not vest within 60 days of, January 23, 2024.
+Shares of Common Stock currently issuable or issuable within 60 days of January 30, 2024 upon the exercise of options or vesting of restricted stock units are deemed to be outstanding in computing the beneficial ownership and percentage of beneficial ownership of any other person.
+Beneficial ownership does not include stock options and restricted stock units which have not vested as of, and will not vest within 60 days of, January 30, 2024.
 Beneficial ownership may be disclaimed as to certain of the securities. - (2) Includes 856,443 shares of Common Stock held directly by Mr. Galvin and 507 shares held by TAG Partners, LLC ("TAG"), an investment partnership formed for the purpose of investing in the Company.
 Mr. Galvin is a managing member of, and has a controlling interest in, TAG and may be deemed to beneficially own the share of Common Stock held by TAG, over which he has shared voting and dispositive power.
 Mr. Galvin disclaims beneficial ownership of the shares of Common Stock held by TAG except to the extent of his pecuniary interest therein.
 Also includes 23,800 options to purchase our Common Stock presently exercisable. - (3) Includes 200 shares of Common Stock held in Mr. Melton's retirement account, which Mr. Melton indirectly owns, and 88,482 shares of Common Stock held directly by Mr. Melton. - (4) The address of Mr. Shaw is 1005 E. Las Tunas Drive, #116, San Gabriel, California 91776.
 Mr. Shaw has provided the Company with an irrevocable proxy, which expires February 12, 2024, giving the Company the right to vote the shares of Common Stock held by Mr. Shaw.